 Additionally, you’re getting access to a specialized development team working on a single platform.
-That is in contrast to many web development firms who work across different platforms, languages and clients.
-They are switching gears; they have a development queue; and support tickets are not typically a priority.
+That’s in contrast to many web development firms who work across different platforms, languages, and clients.
+They are switching gears; they have a development queue, and support tickets are not typically a priority.

 It’s a big advantage when you are looking for fast bug fixes, feature clarification or account support.

 At the enterprise level, web infrastructure takes on new challenges.
 Making sure that hundreds or thousands of visitors running concurrent sessions are having a fast, secure, efficient experience is essential.